zerospiel/docs/docs/admin-installation.md

 ### Where k0rdent management clusters can live

 k0rdent management clusters can live anywhere.
-Unlike prior generations of Kubernetes cluster managers, there's no technical need to co-locate a k0rdent manager with managed clusters on a single infrastructure. k0rdent provides a single point of control and visibility across any cloud, any infrastructure, anywhere, on-premise or off.
+Unlike prior generations of Kubernetes cluster managers, there's no technical need to co-locate a k0rdent manager with child clusters on a single infrastructure. k0rdent provides a single point of control and visibility across any cloud, any infrastructure, anywhere, on-premise or off.
 Deciding where to put a management cluster (or multiple clusters) is best done by assessing the requirements of your use case.
 Considered in the abstract, a k0rdent management cluster should be:

 * Resilient and available
 * Accessible and secure